 Gay White, Director

 510-204-9322 | firstname.lastname@example.org | yogaroomberkeley.com

 Gay White is Director of The Yoga Room and Co-Director of The Yoga Room’s Advanced Studies Program.
-She has studied asana and pranayama from Donald Moyer since 1991 and at the Iyengar Institute in Pune, India.
+She has studied asana and pranayama from Donald Moyer since 1991, and she studied from Geeta Iyengar at the Iyengar Institute in Pune, India.
 Gay’s classes and workshops are dedicated to alignment and awareness in a safe and creative mixed-level learning community.
 Gay also leads yoga retreats and intensives locally and in Mexico.
 She has been making dances since 1975, and is director of the Yoga Garden Dancers.

 Mary Lou Weprin, Advanced Studies CO-Director

 Mary Lou Weprin has been teaching at The Yoga Room since 1980.
 As Co-Director with Gay White of The Yoga Room’s Advanced Studies Program, she continues the work she started with Donald Moyer in 1988 of training many of the Bay Area’s teachers.
 She also leads Intensives for out-of-town teachers to deepen their ability to observe and assist their students.
 She offers Practice Intensives and other workshops throughout the year, and leads workshops in the U.S. and Canada.
 From 2004-2007, Mary Lou was Co-Director (with Patricia Dewar) of the Yoga Central Teacher Training Program in Saskatoon, Sask., Canada.